A/B Testing Statistics Made Simple

 How to Run an A/B Test?

-A/B testing refers to the experiments where two or more variations of the same webpage are compared against each other by displaying them to real-time visitors to determine which one performs better for a given goal.
-A/B testing is not limited by web pages only, you can A/B test your emails, popups, sign up forms, apps and more.
-Nowadays, most MarTech software comes with an A/B testing function built-in.
+A/B testing refers to experiments where two or more variations of the same webpage are compared against each other by displaying them to real-time visitors to determine which performs better for a given goal.
+A/B testing is not limited to web pages; you can A/B test your emails, popups, sign-up forms, apps, and more.

 We discussed in detail our 12-step CRO process that can guide you when starting an A/B testing program: